 \section{Introduction}

-Real-world datasets are often complicated and a priori unknown, leading to further enrichment of the basic representation to capture the correct underlying structures and patterns.
-Kernel methods are commonly used for this purpose~\cite{Hofmann06areview,KernelbookShaweTaylor}.
-However, their applicability is confined by several limitations \cite{Luxburg:2007,Nadler07,ChehreghaniAAAI2017}. i) Finding the optimal parameter(s) of a kernel function is often nontrivial, in particular in an unsupervised learning task such as clustering where no labeled data is available for cross-validation. ii) The proper values of the parameters usually occur inside a very narrow range that makes cross-validation critical, even in presence of labeled data. iii) Kernels often assume a global structure which does not distinguish between different types of patterns or clusters in the data.
-To overcome such challenges, some graph-based distance measures have been developed which can be interpreted as nonparametric kernels.
-In this setup, each object corresponds to a node in a graph, and the edge weights are the pairwise (e.g., Euclidean) distances between the respective objects (nodes).
-Then, different methods perform different types of inferences to compute an effective distance measure between the pairs of objects.
-Link-based methods~\cite{Chebotarev:2011,YenSMS08} first compute the \emph{path-specific} distance of every path between the nodes via summing the edge weights on this path.
-The final distance is then obtained by summing up the \emph{path-specific} distances of all paths. and then sum them up.
-These distances can be computed by inverting the Laplacian of the distance matrix (in the context of Markov diffusion kernel~\cite{Fouss:2012,YenSMS08}), which, however, would require an $\mathcal O(n^3)$ runtime, with $n$ the number of objects.
+Real-world datasets often consist of complex and a priori unknown patterns and structures, requiring to improve the basic representation.
+Kernel methods are commonly used for this purpose \cite{Hofmann06areview,KernelbookShaweTaylor}.
+However, their applicability is confined by several limitations \cite{Luxburg:2007,Nadler07,ChehreghaniAAAI2017}. i) Finding the optimal parameter(s) of a kernel function is often nontrivial, in particular in an unsupervised learning task such as clustering where no labeled data is available for cross-validation. ii) The proper values of the parameters usually occur inside a very narrow range that makes cross-validation critical, even in presence of labeled data.

+To overcome such challenges, some graph-based distance measures have been developed in the context of algorithmic graph-theory.
+In this setup, each object corresponds to a node in a graph, and the edge weights are the pairwise (e.g., squared Euclidean) distances between the respective objects (nodes).
+Then, different methods perform different types of inference on the graph to compute an effective distance measure between the pairs of objects.
+Link-based methods \cite{Chebotarev:2011,YenSMS08} first sum the edge weights on every path to compute the \emph{path-specific} distances.
+The final distance is then obtained by summing up the \emph{path-specific} distances of all paths between the two nodes.
+This distance measure can be obtained by inverting the Laplacian of the base distance matrix related to Markov diffusion kernel \cite{Fouss:2012,YenSMS08}.
+It requires an $\mathcal O(n^3)$ runtime, with $n$ the number of objects.